 And to us, that new and bright usually revolves around our animals.
-As we move into 2021, we reconigze that 2020 took a toll on many of us, pets and pet parents alike.
-It often messed with our physical and mental health.
+The last 2 years have taken a toll on many of us, pets and pet parents alike.
+They’ve played with our physical and mental health.
 So, looking forward, our goal is to give our animals (and ourselves) something better to look to, and that means a strong focus on pet health and how we can continue to work to improve it in the coming year.

 To that end, we’re bringing you our favorite pet health tips – changes big and small that pet parents can implement for the health and wellbeing of their animals.

 Here are 5 pet health tips to embrace as we move forward into this new year.

 Year after year, raw food diets become more attractive to pet parents as a greater number are exposed to the research and benefits of feeding whole, fresh food.
 And that’s wonderful.
 Feeding your dog as nature intended means that they will get nutrients from sources that their bodies are designed to digest, leading to improved overall health.

 With kibble, the end product is the result of high temperatures and an extrusion process that requires a high percentage of starch, which animals don’t need.
 Additionally, those high temps kill most of the nutrients in food, meaning synthetic vitamins and minerals have to be added back in – and we can all agree that natural is better than synthetic, right?

 There are so many benefits of a raw food diet:

 - Smaller stools (and who doesn’t love that!)

 - Variety – would you like eating the same thing every day?
 So why would your pet?